visgl/deck.gl/docs/layers/grid-layer.md

 # GridLayer

 The `GridLayer` renders a grid heatmap based on an array of points.
-It takes the constant size all each cell, projects points into cells.
+It takes the constant cell size, aggregates input points into cells.
 The color and height of the cell is scaled by number of points it contains.

 This layer renders either a [GPUGridLayer](/docs/layers/gpu-grid-layer.md) or a [CPUGridLayer](/docs/layers/cpu-grid-layer.md), depending on its props and whether GPU aggregation is supported.
 For more details check the `GPU Aggregation` section below.